dstryje/dstryje/README.md

-# Dan Stryjewski
+# Daniel Stryjewski

 Principal Software Engineer with 13+ years of experience designing, modernizing, and supporting enterprise Java platforms in the financial services and healthcare industries.
-Passionate about distributed systems, platform engineering, cloud-native architecture, and building reliable software at scale.
+Experienced in distributed systems, platform engineering, cloud-native applications, and building reliable software at enterprise scale.

-## What I Work With
+## Technologies

 - Java
 - Spring Boot